kadencas/asyncbrief/README.md

 We are aiming to add:

-auto-generated timeline
+auto-generated timeline,
-more robust action items list that persist in database fine tuning the AI thru the front end
+more robust action items list that persist in database, fine tuning the AI thru the front end